moosy/kosmos-cp1-toolchain/README.md

 ```

-The standard raspberian OS distribution should contain anything you need, perhaps except from the php-package
+The default Raspberry Pi operating system (formerly Raspbian, a Debian derivative) should include everything you need, perhaps with the exception of the php package
-which needs to be installed manually:
+which has to be installed manually:

 ```
-user@machine:# apt-get update
-user@machine:# apt-get install php
+user@machine:# sudo apt update user@machine:# sudo apt install php -y
 ```